areon546/horse-race-simulator/README.md

 1. Unzip the zip downloaded file.
 2. Run HorseRacer.class in the folder Part1, with the command 'java HorseRacer', for a demonstration of the program in the command line.
-3. Run HorseRacerGUI.class in the folder Part2, with the command 'java HorseRacerGUI' from the command line, for a demonstration of the program as a GUI. // TODO not currently implemented, will probably cause bugs because i put everything on the same path
+3. Run HorseRacerGUI.class in the folder Part2, with the command 'java HorseRacerGUI' from the command line, for a demonstration of the program as a GUI.

 ## Dependencies
 Java